0BananaBig0/from_gcc_to_cpp/docs/MemoryPartitions.md

 ### Memory Partitioning in C++ Program Execution

-1. Stack vs. Heap: The stack is **fast** and **automatically managed**, but **limited in size**.
-The heap allows for more flexible memory usage at the cost of **manual management**.
+1. Stack vs. Heap:
+   - The stack is **fast** and **automatically managed**, but **limited in size**.
+   - The heap allows for more flexible memory usage at the cost of **manual management**.
-2. Global/Static vs. Local: Global and static variables have global lifetimes, while local variables (on the stack) have a shorter scope, limited to the block they are declared in.
+2. Global/Static vs. Local:
+   - Global and static variables have global lifetimes, while local variables (on the stack) have a shorter scope, limited to the block they are declared in.

 ### Notes

 1. store data on stack > store data on heap > store pointers on stack > store pointers on heap.
+2. The storage order: Text segment, data segment, memory mapping segment, heap, stack.
+(May vary, depending on OS, hardwares and compiler settings)